 Anders Sørensen is a Danish researcher, psychologist and PhD in psychiatric drug withdrawal.
 Besides his work as a researcher, Anders specialized in helping

 people come off psychiatric drugs through gradual, hyperbolic tapering and psychotherapy.
 He aims at making sense of emotional suffering and symptoms

 and helping people regulate difficult emotions, thoughts, and traumas with their own mind.

 James Moore has personal experience of psychiatric drug withdrawal and is a keen advocate for greater awareness of the need to taper safely.
 He hosts and produces the Let's Talk Withdrawal and Mad in America podcasts.

 Eglantyne Drenth-Hoekstra MSc

-"My name is Eglantyne Drenth-Hoekstra; I have worked in 25 years of experience in mental health care and addiction care for over 25 years.
+"My name is Eglantyne Drenth-Hoekstra; I have worked in mental health care and addiction care for over 25 years.

-I have focused on patients with chronic pain who became addicted to the opiates prescribed to them by specialists and general practitioners.
-Combining my experience gained in addiction care and psychiatry, and working within an organization that focuses on chronic pain, I have been able to successfully help several patients wean off opiates, always using the 'the patient as expert' as primary point of reference."
+I focus on patients with chronic pain who have become addicted to the opiates prescribed to them by specialists and general practitioners.
+Combining my experience in addiction care and psychiatry and working within an organization that focuses on chronic pain, I have successfully helped patients wean off opiates, always using the 'the patient as expert' as primary point of reference."

 Dr. Nicholas Schräder